The Facts About Workplace Violence

 "There were approximately 2.9 million nonfatal workplace injuries and illnesses reported by private industry employers in 2015, which occurred at a rate of 3.0 cases per 100 equivalent full-time workers.
 The 2015 rate continues a pattern of declines that, apart from 2012, occurred annually for the last 13 years.
 Private industry employers reported nearly 48,000 fewer nonfatal injury and illness cases in 2015 compared to a year earlier."

-The Statistics and Facts About Workplace Violence Per the National Crime Victimization Survey
+What the National Crime Victimization Survey Says

 According to the National Crime Victimization Survey (NCVS), 2 million assaults and threats of violence against Americans in the workplace occur annually.
-The most common type of workplace violence was assault with an average of 1.5 million workplace assaults occurring a year.
+The most common type of workplace violence was assault, with an average of 1.5 million workplace assaults occurring a year.

 Workplace violence occurred as follows: 396,000 aggravated assaults, 51,000 rapes and sexual assaults, 84,000 robberies, and 1,000 homicides were reported.
 These figures likely fall short of the actual number of acts of workplace violence that, in fact, occurred at work as not all acts of workplace violence are reported.